May devotions to the Blessed Virgin Mary

-May devotions to the Blessed Virgin Mary refer to special Marian devotions held in the Catholic Church during the month of May honoring Mary, mother of God, as "the Queen of May".
+May devotions to the Blessed Virgin Mary refer to special Marian devotions held in the Catholic Church during the month of May honoring Mary, mother of Jesus, as "the Queen of May".
 These services may take place inside or outside.
 A "May Crowning" is a traditional Roman Catholic ritual that occurs in the month of May.

 Origins

 A number of traditions link the month of May to Mary.
 Alfonso in the thirteenth century wrote in his Cantigas de Santa Maria about the special honoring of Mary during specific dates in May.
 Eventually, the entire month was filled with special observances and devotions to Mary.

 The origin of the conventional May devotion is still relatively unknown.
 Herbert Thurston identifies the seventeenth century as the earliest instance of the adoption of the custom of consecrating the month of May to the Blessed Virgin by special observances.
 It is certain that this form of Marian devotion began in Italy.
 Around 1739, witnesses speak of a particular form of Marian devotion in May in Grezzano near Verona.
 In 1747 the Archbishop of Genoa recommended the May devotion as a devotion for the home.
 Specific prayers for them were promulgated in Rome in 1838.

 According to Frederick Holweck, the May devotion in its present form originated at Rome where Father Latomia of the Roman College of the Society of Jesus, to counteract infidelity and immorality among the students, made a vow at the end of the eighteenth century to devote the month of May to Mary.
 From Rome, the practice spread to the other Jesuit colleges and thence to nearly every Catholic church of the Latin rite.
 In Rome by 1813, May devotions were held in as many as twenty churches.
 From Italy, May devotions soon spread to France.
 In Belgium, the May devotions, at least as a private devotion, were already known by 1803.
 The tradition of honoring Mary in a month-long May devotion spread eventually around the Roman Catholic world in the nineteenth century together with a month-long devotion to Jesus in June and the Rosary in October.